Where to find this:

-You'll find the Breaks & closures card on the Availability sub-tab, below your list of locations.
+You'll find the Breaks & closures card on the Locations & Hours sub-tab, directly below your list of locations (it appears once you have at least one location).

 What It's For